GoogleCloudPlatform/spring-cloud-gcp/cloud-spanner-spring-data-r2dbc/README.md

 See [Cloud Spanner documentation](https://cloud.google.com/spanner/docs/data-types) to learn more about Spanner types.

+## Connections

+The R2DBC Cloud Spanner `Connection` object represents a persistent connection to a Spanner database.

+When you instantiate a `Connection` object using the `ConnectionFactory`, a [Spanner session](https://cloud.google.com/spanner/docs/sessions) is created and encapsulated within the connection.
+Creating a session is typically expensive, so it is preferable to reuse your `Connection` object to run multiple statements rather than create a new `Connection` for each statement you wish to run.

+Additionally, if a `Connection` is not used for more than 1 hour, the Cloud Spanner database service reserves the right to drop the connection.
+If this occurs, a `R2dbcNonTransientException` will be thrown when you attempt to run queries using the connection, and you will have to recreate the connection in order to reattempt the query.

+If you definitely need to keep an idle connection alive, for example, if a significant near-term increase in database use is expected, then you can prevent the connection from being dropped.
+Perform an inexpensive operation such as executing the SQL query `SELECT 1` to keep the connection alive.

 ## Transactions

 In Cloud Spanner, a transaction represents a set of read and write statements that execute